ztyyLV/web-twain-docs/getstarted/helloworld.md

 ## Upload the document as a pdf via HTTP Post

 In almost all our user cases, the scanned documents need to be uploaded to a server.
-So as the last step in creating the hello world application, the following shows how to implment the upload feature.
+So as the last step in creating the hello world application, the following shows how to implement the upload feature.

 ### Add a button in HTML